UH Hilo geographer Ryan Perroy wins $70k prize for his innovative drone use in Rapid ‘Ōhi‘a Death research

 Since 2014 when it was first discovered, Rapid ‘Ōhi‘a Death (ROD), has killed hundreds of thousands of mature ‘ōhi‘a trees (Metrosideros polymorpha) on Hawai‘i Island and was recently detected on Kaua‘i and Maui.
 ROD is caused by two invasive fungi, Ceratocystis huliohia and Ceratocystis lukuohia, that if left unstopped, could irreversibly change Hawaiian ecosystems and cultural traditions by eliminating the keystone native tree in Hawaiian forests.

-Perroy is principle investigator at the UH Hilo Spatial Data Analysis and Visualization lab, a research unit applying geospatial tools to local environmental problems in Hawai‘i and the Pacific region.
+Perroy is principal investigator at the UH Hilo Spatial Data Analysis and Visualization lab, a research unit applying geospatial tools to local environmental problems in Hawai‘i and the Pacific region.
 Perroy’s solution to the fungus problem uses high-resolution cameras and other sensors to improve early detection of ROD across forests, including areas where signs of ROD may not yet be visible to the naked eye.
 The solution will buy managers precious time to respond to outbreaks, and will give scientists better information on how the disease spreads.

 A second component to Perroy’s ROD research is to use drones to collect samples from the canopy of suspect trees for laboratory analysis, thus increasing the chances of detecting the fungus and saving time and effort of crews sampling on the ground in often challenging environments.